INAENTTS/Wormbot_DRL/README.md

 Aiming to learn deep reinforcement learning and apply it on a bot to achive a optimal crawling action

 !
 About the robot:
-Its a pair of three servo motors connected in series There motion is restricted in 2 dimensions ( in vertical plane)
+Its a pair of three servo motors connected in series..
+There motion is restricted in 2 dimensions ( in vertical plane)

 !
 About the environment